Muhammad famously denied that Jesus Christ ever died, instead saying that "it was only made to appear so", and "Allah raised Him up to himself":

 Secondly, notice above that a spotless male lamb - which was representative of the sinless Jesus Christ (2 Corinthians 5:21) - was to be sacrificed, and its blood was to be applied to the doorpost of the house, to spare those inside from judgement.
 This pictures the vicarious death of Christ, which saves believers from judgment.

 Thirdly, notice that the lamb was kept from the tenth day until the fourteenth day (Exodus 12:3, 12:6).
 This parallels Jesus's triumphal entry into Jerusalem ("presentation of the lamb") to His crucifixion 4 days later during Passover week, proving completely that He was the fulfillment of this picture that had been prophesying of Him for 1,500 years.
-This is why, in the New Testament, He's fittingly called "our Passover" (1 Corinthians 5:7).
+This is why, in the New Testament, He is fittingly called "our Passover" (1 Corinthians 5:7).

 Fourthly, none of the bones of the Passover lamb could be broken (Exodus 12:46), and the Bible is careful to mention that none of Jesus's bones were broken during His crucifixion (John 19:36), as also prophesied in Psalm 34:20.

-The next prophetic symbol of Christ's death is God instructing Moses to smite the rock in Horeb:
+The next prophetic symbol of Jesus Christ's death is God instructing Moses to smite the rock in Horeb:

 Exodus 17:5-6